 That’s why in most of the less-developed world, motorcycles are a dominant (and growing) form of transportation.

 In the Middle East, particularly large cities like Cairo, motorcycles are the cheapest and often fastest way of getting around.
-If you order food delivered, it will almost definitely come by motorcycles.
+If you order food delivered, it will almost definitely come by motorcycle.

 Why You should Learn to Ride for Adventure Travel